 Of course, you can use any of the many cake recipes I have here on the blog.
 You can find all my layer cake recipes here

-Here you can see below I used these Christmas Tree cutters, If you don't have a cutter u can get templates on line or you can even make simple long triangles.
+Here you can see below I used these Christmas tree cutters, If you don't have a cutter u can pricing a template from online or you can even make simple long triangles.
 Trust me they will look good.

 Make enough so you can place some on the top and some on the cake as well.

 - Two cutouts will make one Christmas Tree.

 - All you do is dampen one with water.